ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 ## Troubleshooting Xdebug

 The basic thing to understand about Xdebug is that it’s a network protocol.
-Your IDE (like PhpStorm) will listen on the Xdebug port (9003 by default in v1.19+, previously 9000).
+Your IDE (like PhpStorm) will listen on the Xdebug port (port 9003).
 If Xdebug is enabled in the DDEV web container (`ddev xdebug on`), PHP inside that container will try to open a TCP connection to the IDE.
 Docker’s networking places the host-side listening IDE at `host.docker.internal:9003`, so you have to make sure the network connection is clear and can be made and everything should work.
+Firewalls may get in the way.

 Here are basic steps to take to sort out any difficulty:

+* Make sure your IDE is listening for Xdebug.
+* `ddev logs` may show you something like `Xdebug: [Step Debug] Could not connect to debugging client.
+Tried: host.docker.internal:9003 (fallback through xdebug.client_host/xdebug.client_port) :-(`.
+If it does, it may mean that your firewall is blocking the connection, or in a small number of cases that `host.docker.internal` is not figured out successfully by DDEV or Docker.
+If it does:
+    * Temporarily disable your firewall.
+On Windows/WSL this is typically Windows Defender; on macOS you'll find it in settings; on Debian/Ubuntu it's typically `ufw` so `sudo ufw disable`.
+    * If disabling the firewall fixes the problem, re-enable the firewall and add an exception for port 9003.
+Your firewall will have a way to do this; on Debian/Ubuntu run `sudo ufw allow 9003`.
 * Delete existing PhpStorm "servers" in settings, or recreate VS Code’s `launch.json` file exactly as shown in the instructions here.
 * Remember the port in play is port 9003.
 * Reboot your computer.